-(1) "Assertions": critical to an understanding of the hearsay rule is the understanding that the out-of-court statement or conduct at issue must be an "assertion."
+1. "Assertions." critical to an understanding of the hearsay rule is the understanding that the out-of-court statement or conduct at issue must be an "assertion."
 If the out-of-court statement or conduct involved is not an assertion then it cannot be hearsay.
 An assertion is a declaration of fact, capable of being true or false.

-MRE 801(a)

-Michigan Court Rules Practice: Evidence, § 801.2, p.7-8 United States v Lewis, 902 F2d 1176 (CA 5, 1990)
+MRE 801(a) Michigan Court Rules Practice: Evidence, § 801.2 United States v Robinzine, 80 F2d 246 (CA 7, 1996) People v Jones (On Rehearing After Remand), 228 Mich App 191 (1998)

-(2) The Intention of the Declarant/Actor: the out-of-court declaration or conduct is not a statement because not an assertion unless "intended by the person (making the statement/engaging in the conduct) as an assertion."NOTE: there is a split of authority on the requirement of intentionality for written/oral assertions).
-Thus, it is quite possible, particularly in the case of conduct, that words or conduct occurring out-of-court are admissible as circumstantial proof of a fact because those words or that conduct are expressive of a fact but were plainly not intended as an assertion of fact at all.
+2. The intention of the declarant/actor.
+The out-of-court declaration or conduct is not a statement because not an assertion unless "intended by the person (making the statement/engaging in the conduct) as an assertion."
+Thus, it is quite possible, particularly in the case of conduct, that words or conduct occurring out-of-court are admissible as circumstantial proof of a fact because those words or that conduct are expressive of a fact but were not intended as an assertion of fact at all.
 In such a case, the underlying rationale of the rule excluding hearsay-that the "credit of the assertor," as put by Wigmore, is the necessary basis to credit an assertion of fact, and must be subject to cross-examination-is not involved.